-2023 · WHAT ISSUES SHOULD I CONSIDER IF I LOSE MY JOB?
+2024 · WHAT ISSUES SHOULD I CONSIDER IF I LOSE MY JOB?

 CASH FLOW ISSUES YES NO Are you still employed but will lose your job soon?
-If so, consider the following: ■ Try to increase your emergency fund reserves before you lose your job. ■ If you have a Flexible Spending Account, spend the money while still employed (or while covered under COBRA) for items you may need when unemployed.
+If so, consider the following: Try to increase your emergency fund reserves before you lose your job.
+If you have a Flexible Spending Account, spend the money while still employed (or while covered under COBRA) for items you may need when unemployed.
 Are you entitled to any compensation (back pay, sick pay, vacation pay) or a severance package?
 If so, consider confirming the details with your HR department.
 Were you laid off, downsized or was your position eliminated?
 Depending upon the terms of your termination and your state's laws, you may be eligible for unemployment benefits.
 Benefits are determined based on your state of residence and typically last for about 26 weeks.
 Note any current extensions or enhanced benefits that may be available.
 Do you need to review your budget?
 If so, look for areas to reduce spending, especially your discretionary expenses.
 Will your cash flow be tight?
 If so, consider the following: The length of time your emergency fund will last.
 If you have debts, contact your creditors to see if you can reduce or defer payments while you are between jobs.
 Part-time jobs, freelancing, and consulting may provide some income while you are between jobs and might lead to a permanent career path.
 Are you age 62 or older?
 If so, you may be eligible for Social Security benefits.
 However, you will need to review how timing affects your benefit amount and your overall retirement situation.

 HEALTH INSURANCE ISSUES YES NO Will you lose your health insurance soon?
 If so, consider making sure you are up-to-date on medical and dental exams and any medical procedures before your health insurance ends.
 Will you need health insurance?
 If so, consider the following: If you worked for a company with 20 or more employees, you may be eligible for COBRA, which will allow you to stay on your employer's health plan for 18 months, typically.
 You will have an election period of 60 days to decide.
 If you were terminated involuntarily, you may be eligible for premium subsidies.
 If you are married and your spouse has a plan through their employer, you may be able to join that plan.
 You may be eligible for insurance on the Health Insurance Marketplace.
 You have 60 days after you lose your job to enroll, according to the special enrollment period rules.
 If you are over age 65, you may be eligible to sign up for Medicare if you haven't already.
 The Special Enrollment Period for Part A and B is an eight-month window, beginning the month after the earlier of the end of your employment, or the end of your employer-provided health insurance.
-YES NO your employer-provided health insurance.
-YES NO
+ASSET & DEBT ISSUES YES NO Do you have any debts (student loans, credit card debt)?
+If so, consider contacting your lenders/creditors to explain the situation.
+They may offer a short-term hardship program.
+Do you have a retirement account with your former employer?
+If so, consider the following:

-2023 · WHAT ISSUES SHOULD I CONSIDER IF I LOSE MY JOB?
+2024 · WHAT ISSUES SHOULD I CONSIDER IF I LOSE MY JOB?